 Requirements for the Major in Atmospheric and Oceanic Sciences (ATM)

 The major in Atmospheric and Oceanic Sciences leads to the Bachelor of Science degree.
 Two tracks of study are available in the major.
-One is intended for students wishing to learn about the physical behavior of the atmosphere and its application to weather forecasting and the other track is for students who wish to learn about physical phenomena in the atmosphere and the oceans and their interactions.
+One is intended for students wishing to learn about the physical behavior of the atmosphere and its application to weather forecasting and the other track is for students who wish to learn about issues and processes related to climate.

 The core courses for both tracks are as follows: